 burgle (verb), not burglarise, which is American.

-burka/burkha/burqa: Various forms of the Muslim ankle-length garment for women have appeared regularly, but it now seems to have settled down to burka.
+burka/burkha/burqa: Various versions of the Muslim ankle-length garment for women have appeared regularly, and for a while it seemed to have settled down to burqa.
+However the Boris Johnson controversy of August 2018 brought a huge number of mentions, and the current consensus is burka.
 The niqab is a covering for the face.
 The hijab is a covering for the head and face.

 bus stop: Two words